parasaurolophus/go/lambda.md

 in memory.

-The corresponding disassembled Go executable (not shown) is 104,775 lines long, an increase of slightly over three (3) orders of magnitude over that for the C executable.
+The corresponding disassembled Go executable (not shown) is 104,775 lines long, an increase of three (3) orders of magnitude over that for the C executable.
 It is so very much larger because even the most trivial Go program must drag in library dependencies and include large amounts of application-level support for garbage collection, non-triveal data management for built-in constructs like _slices_ (elastic sized views of fixed size arrays), and so on.
-In short, the conveniences provided by languages like Go comes at a very high price in terms of memory utilization and run time performance.
+In short, the conveniences provided by languages like Go come at a very high price in terms of memory utilization and run time performance.

-A careful reader might claim that the comparison between the two programs is not fair, because (unlike any real world example), the given C program does not depend on a single standard library function (note the lack of any any `#include` statements) while the Go program depends on the `os` package (in order to invoke `os.Exit`).
+A careful reader might claim that the comparison between the two programs is not fair, because (unlike any real world example), the given C program does not depend on any standard library functions (note the lack of any `#include` statements) while the Go program depends on the `os` package (in order to invoke `os.Exit`).
 Similarly, those familiar with the semantics of both C and Go will point out how much richer the functionality of Go's slices